How to Volunteer

 General Consent and Session Safety & Consent Forms

 The General Consent form contains statements that the participant has agreed to their scans being used for research and that they agree to their GP being notified if an anomaly is found.
 It is YNiC policy that if a participant states that they do not wish their GP to be informed, then they cannot be scanned at YNiC.
 If we were to do this it would put us in a difficult ethical position if an anomaly was then found during a scan.
+General Consent forms must be completed and handed in to the YNiC reception at least one working day before the scan.

 The Session Safety form must be filled in by a participant, user or visitor who is to participate in an MRI, MEG or TMS experiment.
 This screening exercise is our last line of defence against the participant, user or visitor being injured.
 It is essential that the participant understands the questions and is given time to ask their own questions.
 An individual session safety form must be completed prior to every session undertaken by the participant.
 The operator must take the participant through the questions and obtain clear answers.
 The participant must be allowed to ask their own questions.
 The forms are digitally archived and kept on file, the original paper copy is destroyed.